Connect with others who understand.

 • Cardiac MRI to get images of the heart's structure, functioning, and surrounding blood vessels

-• A chest X-ray to capture images of the size and shape of the heart, pulmonary arteries, and other blood vessels
+• Chest X-ray to capture images of the size and shape of the heart, pulmonary arteries, and other blood vessels

 Confirming Pulmonary Arterial Hypertension